"Dr. Laura....I just want to give my kids a better start in life than I had. How can I make sure they're self-disciplined but happy?"

 the answers.
 Research studies have been following children from babyhood to adulthood for decades, so we actually know much of what works to raise

-great kids.
-Here are the five most important things we know.
+Here are five of the most important things we know.

 1. Children need a secure attachment with at least one loving adult.